wygulmage/xmobar/readme.md

 - `textOffset` The vertical offset, in pixels, for the text baseline.
    If negative or not given, xmobar will try to center text vertically.

+- `textOffsets` A list of vertical offsets, in pixels, for the text baseline, to be used with the each of the fonts in `additionalFonts` (if any).
+If negative or not given, xmobar will try to center text vertically for that font.

 - `iconOffset` The vertical offset, in pixels, for icons bottom line.
    If negative or not given, xmobar will try to center icons